 Whilst this is your decision, universities are often perceived as embodying certain principles in society and, by extension, they ought to be seen defending those principles.

-Having the appearance of an institution which is willing to take a stance is good for prospective applicants.
+Being a university which is willing to take a stance is good for prospective applicants to see.
 After all, the very best universities challenge their students and thrive on open debate and discussion.

 Of course, taking a moral stance can split your audience, but it can also create a much stronger following.